By Levels.fyi Team

 A successful internship can result in a return internship or full-time offer for upcoming graduates.
 At some companies, conversion rates exceed 70%.
 We've summarized the key insights you'll need to secure an internship and get a full-time offer below.

 For smaller companies without a formal program, try cold emailing an employee or recruiter with your resume and why you're passionate about the company.
 Even if nothing comes of it, the conversation may come in handy when looking for full-time opportunities.
-If you need help finding emails, ping us through the chat below and we'll try to help you out as best we can.
-Check out this Facebook group for some leads and tips.
+For more insights, join our community!
+(Early Access)

 Your mentor will have the most frequent contact with you.
 Managers typically rely on mentors to decide whether a return offer will be given.
 Chat regularly with your mentor and provide substantial project updates frequently (ex. once a day).
 Participate in team discussions and take interest in other projects your team is working on.
 Make it easy for your manager / mentor to vouch for you by delivering projects ahead of schedule and going above and beyond.
 At the end of your internship, you may be asked to present your project to the team.
 Ensure you're preparing for this presentation by gathering presentable material throughout your internship.